 - We seek to serve and embrace students with varied academic needs and diverse social, cultural, and economic backgrounds and we do so in partnership with families and all those who are committed to living the Lasallian mission.

 The foundation of the Saint Raphael educational experience is our core values of faith, service, and community.
-Our mission is centered on the message of Jesus Christ and animated through the tradition of our Founder.
+Our mission is centered on the message of Jesus Christ and animated through the tradition of St. John Baptiste de La Salle.

 Saint Raphael Academy shares in the teaching mission of the Catholic Church by promoting academic excellence in pursuit of wisdom.
 As a Lasallian school following the educational philosophy and spirituality of St. John Baptist de La Salle, we promote excellence in teaching, offer a rigorous curriculum, and challenge and support students of diverse academic abilities.
 We are committed to social justice and are guided by a preferential option for the poor.

 Hallmarks of a Saint Raphael Academy education are its exemplary teaching and scholastic rigor, its community of faith, its concern for the poor, and its care and nurturing of each student.
-Our students’ experience today is referred to as Lasallian education, and is shared in over 56 Catholic high schools across the United States, as well as in 82 countries around the world.
+Our students’ experience today is referred to as Lasallian education, and is shared in more than 100 schools and ministriesacross the United States, as well as in 82 countries around the world.

 St. John Baptist de La Salle (1651-1719) is the founder of the Brothers of the Christian Schools.
 He was born into a wealthy family in Rheims, France, and ordained a priest of the Diocese of Rheims in 1678.
 De La Salle became aware of the fact that the children of the poor and artisans had no access to education.
 In 1689, he founded the Brothers of the Christian Schools teaching community so as to give a Christian education to the youth of the poor and the working class.
 De La Salle had great love for Holy Scripture, a great sense of always being in the presence of God, looking for God’s will in all things, a deep sense of prayer along with a spirit of prayer, faith and zeal.
 Today, they are found in 85 countries around the world and working in all aspects of education.
 Pope Leo XIII declared De La Salle as a saint in 1900.
 His feast is celebrated on May 15.
 De La Salle is the Patron Saint of teachers and is regarded as the “father of modern pedagogy.”
 He is respected as the innovator of many teaching techniques that are still in use today.